Online safety tips for journalists

 Report the abuse

-If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not help within 48 hours, your colleague can report it to eSafety using our online form and we will help to have it removed.
+If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not help, your colleague can report it to eSafety using our online form and we will help to have it removed.

 Call it out